Contents

 - Online Technology Solutions: A suite of tools that streamline online sales, including terminals, portals, and checkout solutions.

-- E-cash Processing: Supports financial inclusion by allowing unbanked and unbanked people to pay online with cash.
+- E-cash Processing: Supports financial inclusion by allowing unbanked and underbanked people to pay online with cash.

 The Merchant Account: The Foundation of Payment Processing

-A merchant account is a crucial step in payment processing flexibility and control.
+A merchant account provides payment processing flexibility and control.
 To qualify, businesses undergo a rigorous evaluation process, including a thorough assessment of their credit history, business type, and anticipated transaction volume.

 Once approved, businesses access a dedicated merchant account, a temporary holding account for received payments.
 This ensures that transactions are verified and legitimate before funds are transferred to the business’s primary bank account.